t1h0/smartini/README.md

     ```

 3. Send a pull request once you're done :)

+> Note: SmartIni's stub files "fool" type checkers by giving them false type annotations to ensure intuitive functionality (e.g. `Schema.iloc` is annotated to return the `Schema` (`Self`) although it actually returns a `SlotIlocViewer`).
+For development, you should disable the stub files (i.e. ignore them in your type checker config or rename them).

 By contributing to this project, you agree that your contributions will be licensed under the project's [license](/LICENSE).